bitrise-io/devcenter/_articles/reviews/signing-up-with-email-draft.md

 ![](/img/lockedout.png)

-{% include message_box.html type="info" title="Sign up with a git provider" content=" If you would like to use your GitHub / Bitbucket account, please check out the following DevCenter articles:
+{% include message_box.html type="info" title="Sign up with a git provider" content=" If you would like to use your GitHub/Gitlab/ Bitbucket account, please check out the following DevCenter articles:

 * [Signing up with GitHub](/getting-started/signing-up/signing-up-with-github)
 * [Signing up with Gitlab](/getting-started/signing-up/signing-up-with-gitlab/)